 On January 2, 2016, the final Steam Electric Power Plant Effluent Guidelines rule (the "Effluent Rule") became effective.
-The Effluent Rule revises the technology-based effluent limitation guidelines and standards that would strengthen the existing controls on discharges from steam electric power plants and sets the first federal limits on the levels of toxic metals in wastewater that can be discharged from power plants, based on technology improvements in the steam electric power industry over the last three decades.
+The Effluent Rule revises the technology-based ELG and standards that would strengthen the existing controls on discharges from steam electric power plants and sets the first federal limits on the levels of toxic metals in wastewater that can be discharged from power plants, based on technology improvements in the steam electric power industry over the last three decades.
 Generally, the Effluent Rule establishes new or additional requirements for wastewater streams from the following processes and byproducts associated with steam electric power generation: flue gas desulfurization, fly ash, bottom ash, flue gas mercury control, and gasification of fuels such as coal and petroleum coke.

-While the District facilities subject to the Effluent Rule are Cooper Nuclear Station, Gerald Gentleman Station, Sheldon Station and Canaday Station, the Effluent Rule only has an impact on Sheldon Station.
-Sheldon Station will be required to comply with the Effluent Rule only for its bottom ash transport water.
-On August 31, 2020, the EPA Administrator signed the Steam Electric Reconsideration Rule, which modifies the existing Effluent Rule and allows for three separate compliance options.
+While the District facilities subject to the Effluent Rule are Cooper Nuclear Station, Gerald Gentleman Station, Sheldon Station and Canaday Station, the Effluent Rule has no impact on Cooper Nuclear Station, Gerald Gentleman Station, or Canady Station.
+Sheldon Station will be required to comply with the Effluent Rule for its bottom ash transport water.
+On August 31, 2020, the EPA Administrator signed the Steam Electric Reconsideration Rule, which modified the existing Effluent Rule.
+The Reconsideration Rule allowed for three compliance options for bottom ash transport water: 1) modify the bottom ash transport system to operate as a zero-discharge system, or; 2) modify the bottom ash transport system to operate as high recycle system and discharge up to ten percent of the bottom ash transport water, or; 3) commit to no longer burning coal by December 31, 2028.
 The District selected to install a high recycle system and submitted an initial certification statement on April 15, 2022.
 The deadline for completion of any construction upgrades to comply with the Effluent Rule is December 31, 2025.